alberto56/vagrant-jenkins/README.md

 You might need to follow further instructions on-screen.

+You can then log into your box:

+    vagrant ssh

 Note that you can also use this project without vagrant, with puppet in a client-server or standalone architecture:

  * Install CentOS 6.x on a server.
- * Install Puppet and Librarian-Puppet
+ * Install Git, Puppet and Librarian-Puppet on said server.

 Then, run the following commands: